1. Do your drivers know anything about horses?

 6. Do you haul into Canada?

-Class Act Horse Transport does not haul directly into Canada, but we are able to connect with Canadian transport companies that will complete transports booked through us.
+Class Act Horse Transport does haul directly into Canada, and we are able to connect with Canadian transport companies that will complete longer transports booked through us.
 Please call our office for more details – 248-420-2615.

 7. What would cause a change in schedule?